Hawkridge Modern

 Now, the flow and feel from one space to the next make perfect sense.

 It is fun to work a client’s favorite color into a project.
-This orange hex tile adds a touch of sunshine to the kitchen.
-The impeccable accent adds a colorful pop to the work area and is a detail that differentiates the rich millwork wall in the kitchen from its companion wall in the dining room.
+This orange hex tile by Clayhaus adds a touch of sunshine to the kitchen.
+The impeccable accent adds a colorful pop to the work area.
+It also differentiates the rich millwork wall in the kitchen from its companion wall in the dining room.

-A pair of fox-shaped salt and pepper shakers sit on the stainless steel counter next to an orange-colored whisk at the Hawkridge Modern.
+A pair of fox-shaped salt and pepper shakers sit on the stainless steel counter next to an orange-colored whisk.

-An orange casserole container and a red bowl filled with pears sit on the quartz countertop at the Hawkridge Modern.
+An orange casserole container and a red bowl filled with pears sit on the quartz countertop.

-An orange-colored backsplash made of ceramic tile sits behind the stainless steel gas range at the Hawkridge Modern.
+An orange-colored backsplash made of ceramic tile sits behind the stainless steel gas range after the residential remodel.
 The cabinetry is plain-sliced walnut.

-An eight-foot long skylight was added to the kitchen at the Hawkridge Modern.
+An eight-foot long skylight was added to the kitchen during the residential remodel.

-This is a photo of the kitchen at the Hawkridge Modern before being renovated.
+This is a photo of the kitchen before renovations.

 How do you make the best of an existing low-ceiling situation?
-The answer for this remodel was to add an eight-foot-long skylight over the island.
-It adds visual interest and ample natural light.
+The answer for this residential remodel was to add an eight-foot-long skylight over the island.
+It adds visual interest as well as ample natural light.

 Here comes the sun.

-The plain sliced walnut millwork is a sophisticated detail that creates visual consistency as a connector between the kitchen and dining areas.
+The plain sliced walnut millwork is a sophisticated detail that creates visual consistency between the kitchen and dining areas.
 The wall frames the workhorse part of the kitchen while adding hospitality appeal to the dining room side—a striking backdrop and buffet area.

-At the Hawkridge Modern, the walnut cabinets span from the dining room through to the kitchen, tying the two spaces together both visually and physically.
+Walnut cabinets span from the dining room through to the kitchen after the residential remodel.

-The renovated dining room at the Hawkridge Modern features a built-in buffet crafted of plain-sliced walnut.
+The renovated dining room after the residential remodel features a built-in buffet crafted of plain-sliced walnut.

-The redesign of the home gives the entry a more welcoming appeal.
+The residential remodel gives the entry a more welcoming appeal.
 A defined porch directs guests through a stylish door and sidelight entrance.
-The reworked floor and ceiling plan provides clear views for easy wayfinding.
+The reworked floor and ceiling plan provide clear views for easy wayfinding.

 Black slate flooring highlights the entry hall in contrast to the wood floors throughout the home.
 Hooks provide a spot to hang up coats and then head on in.

 This sunken living room needed a better sense of style.
-The centered openings allow family members and guests to sit, relax and enjoy the views.
+New centered openings allow family members and guests to sit, relax and enjoy the views.

-This is a photo of the dining room at the Hawkridge Modern before being renovated.
+This is a photo of the living and dining room before being renovated.

-This is a photo of the fireplace at the Hawkridge Modern before being renovated.
+This is a photo of the fireplace before being renovated.

 The elongated horizontal line of the redesigned fireplace visually re-proportions the room, making it feel more open and spacious.
-From short and squat to long and lean, the space feels more inviting, and the honed black slate gives it a refined aesthetic.
+From short and squat to long and lean, the space feels more inviting while the honed black slate gives it a refined aesthetic.

-This is a photo of the living room at the Hawkridge Modern after being renovated.
+This is a photo of the living room after the residential remodel.